ivangalkindeveloper/pedant/README.md

 ```

 #### add_const
-Global variables, static fields, variables in functions, and objects that have the final keyword and can be constants must have the 'const' keyword.
+Global variables, static fields, variables in functions, and objects that have the final keyword and can be constants must have the `const` keyword.
 ```dart
 // BAD:
 final Example topLevel = Example(